ktpolanski/ip2/wigwams/wigwams.md

 ## The Purpose of the Algorithm

-Wigwams could be described as a biclustering approach for time series data, as it identifies genes exhibiting co-expression across subsets of
+Wigwams could be described as a biclustering approach for time series data, as it identifies genes exhibiting co-expression across subsets of available time course data sets.